noelmace/devcards/dev-doc/testing.md

 Karma + Mocha + Chai without any helpers.
 Inspired by open-wc, off course.
 Only @open-wc/testing for Karma configuration, as there isn't anything special to say about this part.

+## Karma/Jasmine

+Well, I love jasmine, even if it's not the trendiest solution right now.
+Just for comparison with the other ones.

 ## Showroom